SIGN UP FOR NEWSLETTER

 So is the case with Jewellery & handicrafts.
 They are unique and different in every State in India.

-For example, the Kolkata shopping markets are unlike the Jaipur shopping markets.
-The whole ambience is different and the language is different.
+For example, the Kolkata Shopping Markets are unlike the Jaipur Shopping Markets.
+The Delhi Shopping Market is different to the Chennai Shopping Market.
+The whole ambience is different and the language spoken in these markets is different.
 Small shopkeepers sell ethnic products manufactured locally .
-Hence there is no uniformity in the layout of the shops or the products available .
-Further, locally produced goods are refreshingly different from branded products available in the shopping malls.
+Further, locally produced goods are all available in the City’s shopping markets .

 Shopping malls across India offer a nearly similar experience in every city.
 The shops are similar and almost all of them sell branded items.
 Shopping markets are different and unique to the State and the city.